-- Vitamin drops including vitamins A, C and D are available through the Healthy Start scheme for some families.
-For more details speak to your health visitor or read the Healthy Start website.
-It is recommended that you give your child a daily supplement containing vitamin A (233µg) and vitamin C (20mg) from the age of 6 months to 5 years.
+The government recommends that you give your child a daily supplement containing vitamin A (233µg) and vitamin C (20mg) from 6 months to 5 years.

-- It is also recommended that from birth to one year of age, your baby should be given a daily supplement containing 8.5-10µg of vitamin D.
+It is also recommended that from birth to 12 months, you should give your baby a daily supplement of vitamin D (8.5-10µg).

-- If you are giving your baby at least 500ml (about a pint) of infant formula per day, you do not need a vitamin supplement as vitamins A, C and D are already added to the formula.
-However, if your baby is having formula milk in smaller amounts, it is advisable to give them a supplement of vitamins A, C and D.
+If you are giving your baby at least 500ml (about a pint) of infant formula per day, you do not need to give a vitamin supplement.
+This is because vitamins A, C and D are already added to infant formula.
+If your baby is having smaller amounts of formula milk, it would be a good idea to give them a supplement of vitamins A, C and D.

-- Babies receiving a vegan complementary diet may need other supplements, including vitamin B12.
-Consult your health professional for more information.
+Babies receiving a vegan complementary diet may need other supplements, including vitamin B12.
+Speak to your baby's GP or health visitor for advice.

 I’ve heard about ‘responsive feeding’ and ‘baby-led weaning’, but what are they?

-Responsive feeding is encouraged by the World Health Organization and describes a way of feeding that emphasises looking out for, and responding to, your baby’s signs of hunger and fullness.
-It also emphasises feeding in a way that is warm, patient and encouraging, and without pressurising your baby to eat.
-Evidence shows that this approach can encourage babies to eat appropriate amounts of food and that it supports healthy growth.
+The idea with responsive feeding is that you look out for and respond to, your baby’s signs of hunger and fullness.
+Responsive feeding is also about feeding in a way that is warm, patient and encouraging, and without pressurising your baby to eat.
+Feeding in this way can encourage babies to eat the right amounts of food and it supports healthy growth.